Emigration 1921 – 1938

 The purpose of the hotel, for emigration, was clear and Breman designed a building suited for this purpose.
 He already used style-elements that can be seen in the style-period of the Amsterdamse School.The hotel had to cater for hundreds of people daily.
 They had to be desinfected, fed, they had to sleep there, regular and kosher meals had to be prepared and so on.Rooms with high ceilings were created, there were halls and dormitories with bunk beds, there were disinfection-ovens, lots of showers, large kitchens and an enormous dining hall.
 Adjacent to the hotel a disinfection-building was build.

 As soon as the hotel was opened, on June 1st, 1921, it was known as the best emigration hotel in Europe.

-When the customers arrived they went to the desinfection-builing.
-Everybody got checked for lice, everyone was washed with soft desinfecting soap; the clothing went to the desinfection-ovens and everbody received rubber slippers and bathrobes.
+When the customers arrived they went to the disinfection-building.
+Everybody got checked for lice, everyone was washed with soft disinfecting soap; the clothing went to the disinfection-ovens and everybody received rubber slippers and bathrobes.

-Eating was done in the dining hall of 150 square metres.
+Eating was done in the dining hall of 150 square meters.
 Families could sleep in the family-rooms in the 2nd and 3rth floor, women travelling alone had 1 dormitory and there were 2 dormitories for men travelling alone.
-On the groundfloor there was a special room for Jewish customers, the hotel probably had a Mikwe (Jewish ritual bath).
+On the ground floor there was a special room for Jewish customers, the hotel probably had a Mikwe (Jewish ritual bath).